marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/program-instrumentation-options.rst

     every source file in a program.

-  * Compile the source files additionally with :option:`-fprofile-abs-path` to create absolute path names in the .gcno files.
+  * Compile the source files additionally with :option:`-fprofile-abs-path` to create absolute path names in the :samp:`.gcno` files.
 This allows :command:`gcov` to find the correct sources in projects where compilations occur with different working directories.